 Biography: Alexandra Anokhina and Mikhail Shepilov are from Moscow, Russia.
 They were students of the Russian State University of Cinematography named after S.Gerasimov, in the faculty of animation and multimedia directing (workshop of V. Olshvang).
 ‘The Blue Hands’ is their graduation work about the sacrifice and vanity of man.

 Synopsis: When a beautiful flower suddenly disappears Mouse is very sad.
 Other animals takes Mouse on a search and things quickly get out of hand.

 Biography: Jorn Leeuwerink was born in 1990 in the Netherlands.
 He studied 2D animation at the HKU University of the Arts Utrecht.

 Synopsis: Businessman, Mr Bigman, doesn’t seem to be able to find the joy in his work life.

 Biography: Originally from Singapore, Clarisse Chua is currently studying Character Animation at California Institute of the Arts.
 She strives to become a better filmmaker and tell compelling stories through animation and fantasy.

-What Has To Be
+What Has to Be

-Direct by Jerrold Chong
+Jerrold Chong (Singapore)